fletchjp/MERG-Arduino-Software/VSCODE.md

 I moved the FreeRTOS library to other_libraries as it has a reference in it to AVR32.
 This did not solve the problem.

+This problem can be resolved by the correct ordering of the includes in the c_cpp_properties.json file in the Win32 configuration.

 ## Conclusion

 I have not sorted out all the problems and I still do not understand why some things work and others not.
 Some of the more mysterious errors were due to mistakes I made in configuration of the arduino path information.